artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Banking_APP
 The program will track the balance of the given account based on the user choices, and all the transactions will be logged into a txt file.
 It's a program to simulate basic banking transactions like depositing or withdrawing money.

+# Blackjack
+Blackjack is the most widely played casino banking game in the world.
+It uses decks of 52 cards.
+It's also known as Twenty-One.
+In the game, the players compete only against the dealer.
+The aim is to get a sum of all cards totaling as close as possible to 21 (including).
+With the combination of an ace and another 10 value card as a blackjack.
+This is a simplified version of the popular game Blackjack, written in Python.
+The game keeps track of the probability of cards based on the decks played and cards removed from them.
+The base scenario is with 8 decks of cards and after playing 2 decks of cards, all decks will get reshuffled, in order to reset the probabilities.